What are Self Assessment Centers?

 HAW navigators - sounds a bit like student guides and in principle it is the same: The Hamburg University of Applied Sciences (HAW) wants to give their graduates a taste of their studies with their self-assessment system and thus decide for or against them Faculty of study easier.

 Prospective students, like a virtual student advisory service, get a lot of information and quickly notice whether a subject fits them or not.
-However, participation is not voluntary in most subjects: Anyone who wants to apply for a place at HAW should first test their "fit" for the degree program.
+However, participation in most subjects is not voluntary: everyone who wants to apply for a place at HAW should first test their "fit" for the program.

 How helpful are self-assessments?